samgivian/languageTranslationPOC/README.md

 ## Features
 - Multiple pages (Home, Accounts, Contact) using React Router.
-- Translation script embedded in `index.html` that can be enabled or disabled via a button.
+- Translation script embedded in `index.html` that can be enabled or disabled via a button and now translates the entire document, not just visible text.
 - All translation API payloads are logged to `payloads.json` via a small Node server.

 ## Running